csebooks/relational-databases/content.en/chapter-1-introduction/_index.md

     - Finance: For storing information about holdings, sales, and purchases of financial instruments such as stocks and bonds; also for storing real-time market data to enable online trading by customers and automated trading by the firm.

-- Universities: For student information, course registrations, and grades (in addition to standard enterprise information such as human resources and accounting).
+- **Universities**: For student information, course registrations, and grades (in addition to standard enterprise information such as human resources and accounting).

-- Airlines: For reservations and schedule information.
+- **Airlines**: For reservations and schedule information.
 Airlines were among the first to use databases in a geographically distributed manner.

-- Telecommunication: For keeping records of calls made, generating monthly bills, maintaining balances on prepaid calling cards, and storing information about the communication networks.
+- **Telecommunication**: For keeping records of calls made, generating monthly bills, maintaining balances on prepaid calling cards, and storing information about the communication networks.

 As the list illustrates, databases form an essential part of every enterprise today, storing not only types of information that are common to most enterprises, but also information that is specific to the category of the enterprise.